-Dept. of Shin Buddhism, Dept. of Buddhist Studies, Dept. of Philosophy (Philosophy, Education), Dept. of Clinical Psychology, Dept. of History (Japanese History,Oriental History, Buddhist History, Cultural Heritage Dept. of Japanese and Japanese Literature, Dept. of English Language and English Literature
+Dept. of Shin Buddhism, Dept. of Buddhist Studies, Dept. of Philosophy (Philosophy, Education), Dept. of History (Japanese History, Asian History, Buddhist History, Cultural Heritage), Dept. of Japanese and Japanese Literature, Dept. of English Language and English Literature

 Master the “wisdom” of man while deeply involving ourselves with “words”